AbrarKhalil26/AbrarKhalil26/README.md

 - 👋 Hi, I’m Abrar Hosny
 - 🔭 I am a Junior at Faculty of Computers & Informatics at Suez Canal University.
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning FrontEnd
+- 🌱 I’m currently learning FrontEnd & Computer Science
 - 📫 How to reach me abrarkhalil135@gmail.com

 <!---